 Healthcare Worker Tax Rebate Guide

-Private sector and NHS healthcare professionals can qualify for a Healthcare Worker Tax Rebate.
-We’ll make sure you get yours.
+NHS and private healthcare professionals can qualify for a Healthcare Worker Tax Rebate.

-You are not just restricted to making a claim for this tax year – you can backdate an initial claim for your last four taxpaying years.
-You continue to make this tax saving into the future as your tax code will be altered to take it into account.
+You are not restricted to making a claim for just the current tax year – you can backdate an initial claim for your last four taxpaying years.

 What can Healthcare Workers claim a tax rebate for?